Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 Use Panic Handlers [Enabled]: This has no impact on performance, but it’s useful to know exactly why the game crashed in a certain area.
 I leave this enabled.

-Show On-Screen Display Messages [Enabled]: This enables messages that tells you a little bit more about how Dolphin is interacting with the Android file system.
+Show On-Screen Display Messages [Enabled]: This enables messages that tells you a little bit more about how the Dolphin emulator is interacting with the NVIDIA Shield’s file system.
 These are “blink and you’ll miss them” messages that don’t detract at all from the game experience.
 I leave this enabled.

 Download Game Covers from GameTDB.com [Enabled]: Leave this enabled, unless you really want to do this yourself.